 Family and Community Services

 Thank you for considering Family and Community Services for your volunteer experience.
-Our work is important, and we are happy to have you join us.
-Because of individuals like you, we are better able to serve our clients.
-Annually, Family and Community Services touches the lives of more than 28,000 people in the Rochester area and in the Finger Lakes region.
+Our work is essential, and we are happy to have you join us.
+Because of individuals like you, we can better serve our clients.
+Annually, Family and Community Services touches the lives of more than 28,000 people in the Rochester and Finger Lakes regions.
 Your dedication to service will help us continue to make a difference in the lives of people who need us the most.

 Foodlink

 Volunteers are critical to our mission of ending hunger and building healthier communities.
-From sorting donated food in our distribution center to assisting Curbside Market customers to help us maintain the Foodlink Community Farm, we offer an array of volunteer opportunities that are perfect for individuals, families, groups, and more.
-Explore how you can get involved and begin your volunteer journey with Foodlink today.
+From sorting donated food in our distribution center to assisting Curbside Market customers to help us maintain the Foodlink Community Farm, we offer various volunteer opportunities perfect for individuals, families, groups, and more.
+Explore how to get involved and begin your volunteer journey with Foodlink today.

 Geva Theater

-The Rochester community supports Geva Theatre in many ways, be it ticket sales, individual giving, or partnerships with local businesses.
-We are also proud to enjoy the efforts of over 500 volunteers, who donate their time and energy to each performance throughout our season.
-These volunteers range in age, ability, availability, and background, which makes for a wonderful mix of talent and enthusiasm for every assignment they undertake.
+The Rochester community supports Geva Theatre in many ways, including ticket sales, individual giving, and partnerships with local businesses.
+We are also proud of the efforts of over 500 volunteers who donate their time and energy to each performance throughout our season.
+These volunteers range in age, ability, availability, and background, creating a wonderful mix of talent and enthusiasm for every assignment they undertake.

 Gilda’s Club

-Our volunteers create the enthusiastic energy here at Cancer Support Community (CSC) at Gilda’s Club.
-There is a wide range of opportunities where you can share your time and skills to support people affected by cancer.
-Volunteer opportunities are always changing.
+Our volunteers create the enthusiastic energy here at the Cancer Support Community (CSC) at Gilda’s Club.
+There are many opportunities to share your time and skills to support people affected by cancer.
+Volunteer opportunities are constantly changing.
 For detailed descriptions, download our Volunteer Opportunity Brochure on our website.

 Habitat for Humanity